 - The pupils and apprentices shall be given advice on how they may improve based on what they have done.

 - The pupils and apprentices shall be involved in their own learning by assessing their own work and development, amongst other things.

-The students’ legislative right to assessment means both a right to formative (continuous) assessment and final assessment and a right to the documentation of their education.
-The students shall be assessed in the school subjects and order and conduct.
+The students’ legislative right to assessment means both a right to formative (continuous) assessment and final assessment and a right to documentation of their education.
+The students shall be assessed in the school subjects and in order and conduct.